tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 This results in default-deny being disengaged for the current site ([The Guardian](http://www.theguardian.com/) in our example), **while** keeping engaged static filtering (_EasyList_, _EasyPrivacy_, etc.)

+***

+This is an important aspect of  µBlock compared to µMatrix, RequestPolicy, Policeman: in µBlock, rules are ternary, not binary.

+***
 > working on it.. topic to cover:
 >
 > no need to use malware domain lists since all 3rd-parties are blocked by default = leaner uBlock